Tree management and preservation orders

 If you want to fell or prune a tree protected by a TPO or within a conservation area, you will need to seek consent by completing a TPO application form.

-Tower Hamlets also keeps a list of trees that are affected by tree preservation orders.
+We keep a list of trees that are affected by tree preservation orders.
 You can make an appointment to look at the list at our offices at:

 5 Clove Crescent